Multifaceted Supercooling: From PTA to LIGO: Numerical analysis and Multifacetedness of supercooling

 To explore this further, Fig.~\ref{fig7} provides a detailed analysis of the parameter space where the phase transition GW signal dominates over the cosmic string contribution.
 Here we show the detectability of the modified smoking gun signal coming from the combined GW contributions from strings and FOPT by evaluating the corresponding signal-to-noise ratios (SNR) expected in various GW detectors.
 We have chosen a smaller value for $\beta/H_\star=10$ to highlight this unique peak feature at high frequencies.
 In most of the parameter space with higher $G\mu$, the string contribution will be the dominant one at lower frequencies.
 For the GW spectrum from PT, we focused only on regions where it is practically detectable above the background from the strings.
 We considered only the modified parts of the spectrum where the amplitude deviates by at least $10\%$ away from the standard string spectrum for a given value of $G\mu$.
 The overlap of these two regions indicates the combined ability to detect the unique modified signals.
 The left panel shows a generic scan over the parameter space, while the right panel focuses on a benchmark value of $G\mu$ favored by PTA observations, highlighting the observational prospects for distinguishing these scenarios.

 We conclude by highlighting several additional aspects of the supercooling scenario that merit attention.
-First, for sufficiently small values of $\beta/H_\star$, it is possible to generate a dominant low-frequency gravitational wave component from scalar-induced gravitational waves (SIGWs) sourced by curvature perturbations during the scFOPT~\cite{Franciolini:2025ztf,Lewicki:2024sfw}.
-Second, and notably, we find that within the PTA-favored parameter space for supercooling (when the data is interpreted as GWs from metastable strings), it is also feasible to produce primordial black holes (PBHs) constituting up to 100\% of the dark matter abundance.
-For readers interested in these extended phenomenological implications, we refer to the appendix \ref{appB}, where concise discussions on both SIGW production and PBH formation are provided.
+First, for sufficiently small values of $\beta/H_\star$, scalar-induced gravitational waves (SIGWs) sourced by curvature perturbations during the supercooled first-order phase transition (scFOPT) can produce a dominant low-frequency GW component~\cite{Lewicki:2024sfw}.
+Second, and notably, within the PTA-favored parameter space (interpreting the data as GWs from metastable strings), it is also feasible to produce primordial black holes (PBHs) constituting up to 100\% of the dark matter abundance.
+For readers interested in these extended phenomenological implications, concise discussions on both SIGW production and PBH formation are provided in Appendix~\ref{appc1}.

+Finally, the overall framework discussed here benefits from a reasonable degree of flexibility between two key parameters: the string tension and the reheating temperature following supercooling.
+This allows one to simultaneously fit PTA data using metastable strings while suppressing the high-frequency GW signal below the LIGO band.
+Although we do not present a complete model in this article, a compelling realization of this scenario can arise in multistep hierarchical models discussed such as in Refs.~\cite {Fornal:2020esl,DiBari:2023mwu}.

+In frameworks where a common phase transition generates both cosmic strings and GWs from a FOPT, the spectral features typically (assuming reasonable signal strength from both sources) show up at high frequencies due to the intrinsic correlation between the string tension and the reheating scale (see, e.g., Eq.\eqref{cor}).
+For a quantitative discussion of such a unified scenario in the context of a minimal conformal $B\!-\!L$ model, we refer the reader to Appendix~\ref{appc2}.